 The post-mortem confirmed that Mr L had passed away from mesothelioma.
 The conducting pathologist also found multiple asbestos bodies, and concluded that this was consistent with occupational exposure.

 We also requested a copy of Mr L’s employment history from HMRC, to verify that Mr L had worked for employers who had exposed him to asbestos, and we requested a copy of Mr L’s medical history.

 Letter of Claim

 Andrew then heard from the loss adjuster, who wished to have a meeting to discuss settlement of the claim.
-After a negotiation process in the meeting, a settlement figure was put forward by the loss adjuster.
-Andrew agreed that this was an appropriate figure to settle the case at, and recommended Mr L’s son accept the settlement offer.
+After negotiation, a settlement figure was put forward by the loss adjuster, which was agreed as an appropriate figure to settle the case at, and recommended Mr L’s son accept the settlement offer.
 Mr L’s son agreed to this offer and was delighted to have the case resolved.